culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 - Judicial

-## Reference gazetteer entry
+## Source entry

-A node that references a gazetteer entry and also provides a label for that entry.
+A node that references a source of information (e.g. a Reference gazetteer entry) and also provides a label and other information about that entry.

 ## Preferred name